How to Edit a Variety of Skin Tones

 By choosing the right preset for your subject's skin tone, you can stick to our recommended "three-click edit," with no futzing with H/S/L sliders to adjust skin tones.

-Fujicolor Original and Fujicolor Pushed
+Fuji Original and Fuji Pushed

-Adventure Everyday features two-color and one black and white preset.
+Adventure Everyday features two color and one black-and-white preset.
 Ektar is a vibrant film with red undertones, which can look beautiful with dark skin tones.
 By the same token, if your subject has a lot of redness in their skin, like rosacea or a sunburn, Ektar will enhance the reds in ways that may not be flattering.

-Portra Original and Pushed
+Portra Original and Portra Pushed

 Troubleshooting Skin Tones

 If you've taken care to choose the right preset for your subject's skin and things still aren't looking right, there are some easy steps you can take for better results.

 - White Balance - White balance is the usual suspect for unwanted color casts.
 If your subject's skin is looking too warm or a bit orange, try cooling your white balance down first.